Rsych/Rsych/README.md

 print("""

 **Hi there 👋.
-I am Ryan. iOS Software engineer & freelance translator.
+I'm an iOS Software engineer & freelance translator.
 I'm currently interested in Algorithmic trading & SwiftUI.
 Also writing stuffs on medium
 https://medium.com/@naolin Check it out. 😄